Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Introduction

-The remainder of the paper is organized as follows: Section~\ref{Sec-VI-Problem Statement} states the VI problem, and introduces some concepts and results related to norm coercivity of the mapping and non-singularity of its Jacobian, which we use in the subsequent development.
-Section~\ref{Sec-Main result-VI} provides our main result for the existence of solutions to VI$(K,F)$, which requires that the normal mapping $F^{\rm nor}_K(\cdot)$ associated with the VI$(K,F)$ is norm coercive and its Jacobian has a maximal rank at every point $x$ where $F_K^{\rm nor}(x)$ is non-zero.
-We also explore some conditions on the Jacobian ensuring that these assumptions are met.
-Section~\ref{Sec-Game} considers the implications of the main result of Section~\ref{Sec-Main result-VI} for VIs arising from games.
+The remainder of the paper is organized as follows: Section~\ref{Sec-VI-Problem Statement} states the VI problem, and introduces some concepts and results related to norm coercivity of the mapping and non-singularity of its Jacobian, which we use in the subsequent development. { Section~\ref{Sec-Main result-VI} provides sufficient conditions for the existence of solutions to VI$(K,F)$, and explores the structure of the mapping $F(\cdot)$ and the set $K$ for the conditions to hold.} Section~\ref{Sec-Game} considers the implications of the main result of Section~\ref{Sec-Main result-VI} for VIs arising from games.
 It also establishes a new result for the existence of a Nash equilibrium.
 Section~\ref{Sec-Conclusion} concludes the paper.